RosboneMako/MakoThump/README.md

  ```C++
  tSThump = tanhf(tSThump * Pedal_Thump * 5.0f);
 ```
- tanhf allows you to amplify a signal but keep the peak value between -1 and 1.
+ Tanhf allows you to amplify a signal but keep the peak value between -1 and 1.
 Which are the limits needed for audio programming.
+ This would be considered a soft clipping method in audio programming.
+It gradually distorts the signal.
 <br />
 <br />